Inamajet/Jarvis-jr/DESIGN.md

 ## Inspiration

-JARVIS from Iron Man — specifically the desk presence, not the AI.
+JARVIS from Iron Man — specifically the desk presence, not the AI intelligence.